-Feds Charge Chicago Banker In Alleged Trump Administration Bribe Scheme
+Feds Say Chicago Banker Loaned Manafort Money In Hopes Of Trump Administration Job

 The former campaign chairman, meanwhile, continued to preserve his contacts with the transition team and advocate for his banker, pushing him as a prospective Cabinet official or ambassador.

 The relationship didn't work out as either party planned.
-Calk got no job and Manafort has lost much of his wealth as the result of his own criminal cases, which required large cessions to the government in addition to the prison time.
+Calk got no job, and Manafort has lost much of his wealth as the result of his own criminal cases, which required large cessions to the government in addition to the prison time.

 FBI Assistant Director William F. Sweeney Jr. said the story proves that alleged fraud and bribery won't succeed.